1. In what ways is writing important to your profession?

 Philosophy involves interpretation, analysis and argumentation about reality, knowledge, ethics and other basic aspects of human experience and thought.
 These are very subtle subjects and working on them productively requires a careful attention to complex details that often can only be done in writing.
 So writing is important throughout philosophy: not just for professional presentations and publications but also for the studies and exchanges that are conducted by anyone who wants to understand philosophical subjects well.

 2. Which courses are designated as satisfying the Writing in the Discipline (WID) requirement by your department?
 Why these courses?

-5. When you have satisfied your department’s WID requirement, you should be able to:
+5. When they’ve completed your department’s WID requirement, what should students know and be able to do with writing?

 When students have satisfied philosophy’s requirements for writing in the discipline, they should understand the typical goals and forms of philosophical writing, and they should have practiced using common conventions of philosophical publications.
 More generally, they should have sustained practice in using clear academic prose to analyze and evaluate arguments about reality, knowledge, ethics and other basic aspects of human experience and thought.